 Every Pathways resident is required to have a church supervisor for the duration of their participation in Pathways.
-The church supervisor must be a consecrated or ordained minister.
 The role of the church supervisor is to offer oversight to the resident within the church ministry and quarterly evaluations of the resident's development.
+The idea is to incorporate a regular form of healthy and intentional feedback.
 It is a commitment and investment in the development of new leaders.